CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Experiment

-\textbf{E2 Results (Ablation Study):} As Tab.~\ref{tab:rerank_ablation}, we compare our approach with three different modified versions to highlight the benefits of our design.
-Attention~\cite{vaswani2017attention} composes a sequence of self-attention and cross-attention models to substitute our SCC and CSCC.
-Our design based on the CoCs concept outperforms attention-based alternatives by at least $11\%$ on ARKitIPR and ScanNetIPR in Recall@1 and is also faster.
-SCC improves the performance by at least $9\%$ on the two datasets by enhancing the local features with global information.
-We also observe the correlation matrix is critical in reranking, and improves by at least $65\%$ on two datasets, as discussed in Section \ref{sec:architecture}, which provides the relationship between two frames.
-These results demonstrate the effect of our innovative components (SCC and CSCC) and the efficacy of generalizing the CoCs concept to RGB-D point cloud for feature processing in RGB-D place recognition reranking.
+\textbf{Ablation Study:} As shown in Tab.~\ref{tab:rerank_ablation}, we compare our approach with three different modified versions to highlight the benefits of our design.
+Attention~\cite{vaswani2017attention} composes a sequence of self-attention and cross-attention models to substitute for our SCC and CSCC.
+The CoCs concept allows for multi-scale feature processing by relating large-scale environmental representations to small-scale object details, unlike attention mechanisms, which operate at a single scale without multi-scale interactions.
+Therefore, our design based on the CoCs concept is faster and outperforms attention-based alternatives by at least $11\%$ on ARKitIPR and ScanNetIPR in Recall@1.
+The attention model costs 12.5 Mb and 4.42 GMACs for a single batch, but our CSCPR costs 10 Mb and 3.01 GMACs, which is more computationally efficient.
+For the performance of single components, SCC improves the performance by at least $9\%$ on the two datasets by enhancing the local features with global information.
+We also observe the correlation matrix is critical in reranking and improves by at least $65\%$ on two datasets, as discussed in Section \ref{sec:architecture}, which provides the relationship between two frames.
+These results demonstrate the efficacy of our innovative components (SCC and CSCC) in RGB-D place recognition reranking.

+\textbf{E2: End-to-End Solution Evaluation} As mentioned in Section~\ref{sec:intro}, RGB-D indoor place recognition reranking is not well explored, and we also did not find any integrated approaches with two stages for RGB-D place recognition.
+To make a fair comparison, we compare SOTA RGB-D approaches with global retrieval with CSCPR in ScanNet-PR~\cite{cgis}, as shown in Tab.~\ref{tab:scannetpr_recall}.
+Our approach outperforms other approaches by at least $29.27\%$ in Recall@1.
+This experiment also evaluates the performance of new RGB-D point cloud-based datasets, ScanNetIPR and ARKitIPR, as shown in Tab.~\ref{tab:new_data}.
+We observe at least $43.24\%$ improvement over other approaches in Recall@1 in the datasets.

+\rev{ \textbf{E3: Proposed Dataset Analysis} This experiment is to validate the performance of CSCPR but also to contribute valuable datasets to the community, facilitating further advancements in RGB-D indoor place recognition.
+Fig.~\ref{fig:dataset_difference} shows the benefits of our datasets with less noise in the datasets.
+From the comparison of Tab.~\ref{tab:scannetpr_recall} and \ref{tab:new_data}, we observe approaches in our ScanNetIPR dataset have lower recall, meaning our ScanNetIPR dataset is more difficult than ScanNet-PR.
+The reason is ScanNetPR has more positive frames, 19.94, on average for each frame in each scenario than ScanNetIPR, which has 15.98 on average.
+From Tab.~\ref{tab:new_data}, we show our new generated datasets are valid for RGB-D indoor place recognition with performance comparable to the results in Tab.~\ref{tab:scannetpr_recall}. }